Coronavirus spreads at major Kazakh oilfield's worker camp

-Ten people have tested positive for the novel coronavirus at one of the worker camps located next to the giant Tengiz oilfield in Kazakhstan, the Kazakh authorities said on Saturday.
-The Chevron-led consortium operating Tengiz, the Central Asian nation's No.1 oil producer, was not immediately available for comment on Saturday.
+Twelve people have tested positive for the novel coronavirus at one of the worker camps located next to the giant Tengiz oilfield in Kazakhstan, its operator Tengizchevroil said on Saturday.
+The Chevron-led group, the central Asian nation's No.1 oil producer, said critical activities in Tengiz had not been impacted and production was continuing as normal.

-However, the company, Tengizchevroil, said this week it had taken measures to ensure the safety of workers on the site and avoid output disruptions.
-Tengizchevroil made the comment in an email to Reuters on April 9 after the first case was confirmed at a 2,000-bed camp in the so-called rotational village where workers of the company and its contractors stay during their weeks-long shifts.
+Tengizchevroil said it had taken measures to ensure the safety of workers on the site and avoid output disruption, including limiting access to the field.
+Earlier this week authorities confirmed the first coronavirus case at a 2,000-bed camp in the so-called rotational village, where workers of the company and its contractors stay during their weeks-long shifts.

-On Saturday, the Kazakh government said that after tracing the contacts of the first infected person, nine more people have been diagnosed with the same disease.
-According to the consortium, the camp has been locked down and workers can enter the Tengiz field itself only after being quarantined for 14 days.
-Tengizchevroil has also decided to delay a planned maintenance turnaround until next year.
+On Saturday Tengizchevroil said that after tracing contacts of the first infected person, 11 more people had been diagnosed with the disease.
+According to the company, the camp has been locked down and workers can enter the Tengiz field itself only after being quarantined for 14 days.
+Tengizchevroil has also delayed a planned maintenance turnaround until next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)